-While a broadfork is a tough and versatile tool that can break up sod, till the soil, or harvest root crops – different sized broadforks tend to do one or the other better depending on tine size, depth, spacing, and construction.
+A broadfork is a tough and versatile tool that can break up sod, till the soil, or harvest root crops.
+Different sized broadforks tend to do one or the other better depending on tine size, depth, spacing, and construction.

 If you want to loosen to 14-16 inches a four tine broadfork with thick strong tines that will penetrate to 16 inches is best.